Microscale Sensing with Strongly Interacting NV Ensembles at High Fields

-\emph{Conclusion.-} We present SHIELD, a MW detection scheme tailored for application in highly concentrated NV-based quantum detectors.
-Our findings indicate that even at common NV concentrations, just above $0.4$ ppm, dipole-dipole interactions detrimentally affect standard AC signal detection schemes.
-In this scenario, we designed SHIELD, which continuously cancels dipole-dipole interactions, and offers a wide operational range regarding target signal frequencies that spans from tens of kHz to MHz.
+We present SHIELD, an AC signal detection scheme tailored for highly concentrated NV-based quantum detectors.
+Our findings indicate that even at common NV concentrations, just above $0.4$ ppm, dipole-dipole interactions detrimentally affect standard schemes; SHIELD continuously suppresses these interactions while operating over a wide range of target signal frequencies that spans from tens of kHz to MHz.
 In this window, the lower frequency range is particularly interesting, as it enables the detection of high-field signals through RF mediation.
 Thus, SHIELD harnesses the sensitivity gains of dense ensembles and high fields, while further dipole-dipole cancellation resulting in enhanced sensitivities is possible by introducing stronger MW drivings.

 \onecolumngrid

 \widetext

 \makeatletter \global\long \theequation{S\arabic{equation}} {S\arabic{figure}} \global\long \thefigure{S\arabic{figure}} \global\long \bibnumfmt#1{[S#1]} \global\long \citenumfont#1{S#1}